Imaging-Server-Kit/.github/profile/README.md

 - [x] Add styling to the algorithm `/info` page
 - [ ] Screencast a tutorial on how to create a new algorithm server
+- [ ] Handle tiling and optimize for running on big whole-slide images
 - [ ] Add a `class` output type to support image classifiers
+- [ ] Add a `text` input/output type to support diffusion models and LLMs
 - [ ] Add a timeout to the `/process` endpoint
 - [ ] Add a sample image button in the QuPath extension
 - [ ] QuPath extension can send annotations as algo inputs